hms-dbmi/bmi706-2023-ps3/README.md

 ## Advanced setup

-If you're not afraid of the Terminal app (or even better: its alternatives), you can simplify the workflow using the more modern [uv](https://docs.astral.sh/uv/) tool for managing Python projects and dependencies.
+You can simplify the workflow using modern Python dependency management tools, specifically the [uv](https://docs.astral.sh/uv/) tool.
 The benefit is that it frees you from managing Python versions manually, installing packages globally via pip, and setting up and activating virtual environments.

+**uv** works on a project basis: Dependencies specified in the `pyproject.toml` file are installed in an isolated (hidden) environment and used whenever you run command from the project folder with the `uv run` command.

 1. [Install uv](https://docs.astral.sh/uv/getting-started/installation/)
-2. TODO: setup pyproject.toml? use the requirements file?
+2. clone or download the repository, `cd` into it
-3. uv sync?
+3. initilize the uv project: `uv init`
-4. uv run streamlit hello, or uv run streamlit streamlit_app.py
+4. add dependencies to the project using the `requirements.txt` file: `uv add -r requirements.txt`
+5. to run the sample Hello application: `uv run streamlit hello`
+6. to run your application: `uv run streamlit run streamlit_app.py` (attention: there's a second `run` command, to specify that you're running a .py file)